Strange job, smelling all the most horrible smells in the world ( Video : Thai Ba).

 Workers classify waste at Ninh Binh Solid Waste Treatment Plant (Photo: Thai Ba).

 Ms. PTC confided: "Every day, in the morning we go to work at the factory, at noon we go home to eat, and in the afternoon we come back to work again.
-Every hour we stand sorting trash, we get a break of about 10 minutes.
+For every hour we stand sorting trash, we get a break of about 10 minutes.
 The work is not too hard, but the smell of the trash is really torture."

 "The smell of garbage is unpleasant everywhere at work, and we always have to wear tight, multi-layered masks.
-Being exposed to all kinds of garbage, people in our profession really need to have "nerves of steel" to endure it," said Ms. L.
+Being exposed to all kinds of garbage, people in our profession really need to have 'nerves of steel' to endure it," said Ms. L.

-The work is special, not difficult but the working environment is polluted, however the income of women who work in waste sorting is only at the average salary.
+The job is special, not difficult but the working environment is polluted, however the income of women who work in waste sorting is only at the average salary.
 Therefore, during the process of sorting and processing waste, the women collect recyclable waste to sell as scrap.

 During work, the women must wear protective gear to avoid danger from sharp waste.
 Each person is also divided into different categories of waste.